Updated on July 24, 2025

 Getting residency cards

-An application for a residence permit is processed within one to two months.
+An application for a residence permit is processed within 1—2 months.

-The status is issued for a year with the possibility of an extension.
-A digital nomad must confirm remote work and income conditions to renew a residence card.
-Additionally, the resident must prove they stayed in the country more than 183 days a year.
+The permit is issued for 1 year, with the possibility of an extension for an additional 2 years.
+To be eligible for renewal, the digital nomad must confirm that they continue to meet the remote work and income requirements.
+Additionally, they must prove that they have stayed in the country for more than 183 days per year.

 How to obtain Italy permanent residency and citizenship after a Digital Nomad Visa